-Sachmo The Akita, owner-handled show ring legend and Top sire of all Working Breeds until finally, science (frozen sperm) took his title.
+Sachmo The Akita, owner-handled show ring legend and Top sire of all Working Breeds until science (frozen sperm) made him #2 but his legacy and genetic contribution to Akita type and character lives on.

 by Barbara (BJ) Andrews